SouthernMethodistUniversity/hpc_docs/docs/examples/gaussian/index.md

 The following job script can be submitted using `sbatch guassian_cpu_example.sbatch`.

+This example will run in about 10 seconds and use less that `1GB` of memory.
+In general, more complicated simulations will take much longer and benefit from using more cores and memory.
+Note, we know this from running the job.
+It is always a good idea to review the resources your jobs use and adjust future jobs to more accurately request resources.

-This example may not run to completion in the allotted time because it uses the `dev` queue which has a 2 hour time limit.
+This uses the `dev`
+queue which has a 2 hour time limit.
 In general, the `dev` queue should only be used for testing code and running interactive sessions.